 - Headaches or migraines

-If you’re experiencing any of these worrisome signs, contact us immediately to schedule a thorough consultation with our dentist.
+If you’re experiencing these worrisome signs, contact us immediately to schedule a thorough consultation with our dentist or visit our dental clinic in Culver City for TMJ treatment.

-We begin by asking you questions to understand your symptoms, medical history, and lifestyle, among others.
+We ask you questions to understand your symptoms, medical history, and lifestyle.
 Next, we take x-rays to gain in-depth insights into the health status of your jaw.
-We’ll also want to check your bite as well as the health of your teeth.
+We’ll also want to check your bite and the health of your teeth.
 Severely misaligned teeth can lead to teeth clenching, which in turn causes jaw pain.
 We’ll investigate all possible options before recommending the best treatment.

-Based on the outcome of our assessment, we may recommend medications such as anti-inflammatories, and pain relievers, or other therapies, including occlusal appliances such as mouth guards and oral splints.
+Based on our assessment outcome, we may recommend medications such as anti-inflammatories, pain relievers, or other therapies, including occlusal appliances such as mouth guards and oral splints.
 For severe cases of TMD, surgical intervention may be required.

-Temporomandibular joint disorders can critically compromise your oral well-being and your quality of life.
+Temporomandibular joint disorders can critically compromise your oral well-being and quality of life.
 If it looks like you have TMD, it’s best to get checked right away.
 Contact Toothopia Dental today to book a consultation with our dentist.
+We provide TMJ treatment in Culver City, Beverly Hills, Palms, Cheviot Hill, Playa Vista, and nearby areas.
+So call us now for an appointment or visit our dental clinic today.